backstage/backstage/docs/references/glossary.md

 ## Developer Portal

 A centralized system comprising a user interface and database used to facilitate and document all the software projects within an organization.
-Backstage is both a developer portal and (by virtue of being based on plugins) a platform for creating developer portals.
+Backstage is both a developer portal and (by virtue of being based on plugins) a framework for creating developer portals.

 ## Document (search plugin)